2003-2007 Chevrolet Silverado and GMC Sierra extended cab

-Here’s a better way to get great bass in this Silverado: You’ll find a large assortment of aftermarket vehicle-specific sub enclosures that are designed to fit into a variety of locations in this truck.
+Here’s a better way to get great bass in this pickup: You’ll find a nice assortment of aftermarket vehicle-specific sub enclosures that are designed to fit into a variety of locations.
 Many of them are already loaded with a sub, and some even include a built-in amp.
 These sub enclosures install neatly in your truck, so you'll get plenty of bass without losing valuable cabin space.

-There are plenty of other ways to improve your Silverado.
+There are plenty of other ways to improve your Silverado or Sierra.
 Here are some of the ways Crutchfield can help.

-If your Silverado came from Chevy with satellite radio, you’ll lose it when you remove the factory stereo.
+If your Silverado or Sierra came with satellite radio, you’ll lose it when you remove the factory stereo.
 Thankfully, there are plenty of aftermarket receivers that will work beautifully with an outboard SiriusXM satellite radio tuner.
 You can also buy a Dock & Play radio, which will allow you to enjoy your favorite satellite radio programs in your truck or in your living room.